Public Policy

 A flexible, rigorous, multidisciplinary curriculum that prepares students to engage in policy development, analysis, and evaluation in global, national, state, and local settings.

-Courses within the public policy bachelor’s degree program are centered around the nature of public policy, policy development, ethical and legal deliberation, the process of problem recognition and articulation, and methods of policy impact assessment.
-Through Gettysburg’s public policy department, you learn how to articulate the growing issues of domestic and international policy with the aid of faculty and fellow students.
+Courses within the Public Policy bachelor’s degree are centered around the nature of public policy, policy development, ethical and legal deliberation, the process of problem recognition and articulation, and methods of policy impact assessment.
+Through Gettysburg’s Public Policy department, you learn how to articulate the growing issues of domestic and international policy with the aid of faculty and fellow students.

-Through the Bachelor of Arts in public policy degree program, you are required to complete an internship.
+Through the Bachelor of Arts in Public Policy, you are required to complete an internship.
 While your internship can occur in a governmental or nongovernmental setting, the internship must relate to your area of concentration.
 We recommend that you work closely with public policy faculty once you begin mapping out ideas for your policy-related internship.

 Along with your coursework, internship, and concept paper, you’ll submit a capstone project, which is completed during your senior year.
-Each component of the public policy degree program works seamlessly to aid you in each of your future public policy discoveries.
+Each component of the Public Policy degree works seamlessly to aid you in each of your future public policy discoveries.

 Review the public policy major requirements.